lyudchik/LoseIt/docs/system design/System design.md

 1. Clear all user input data;
 2. Return to paragraph 3 of main thread.
 #### 2.2.5\.
 Create meal information <a name = "2.2.5"> </a>
+**Description:** Use case "Create meal information" allows user to create meal information manually.<br>
 **Flow of events:**
-**Description:** Use case "Create meal information" allows user to create meal information manually.

 **Main thread:**
 1. User clicks "Add food" label at the main page;